potatodudedude/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Editing the data file

-ConnectS data are saved automatically as a JSON file `[JAR file location]/data/ConnectS.json`.
+ConnectS data is saved automatically as a JSON file `[JAR file location]/data/ConnectS.json`.
 You are welcome to update data directly by editing that data file if you're an advanced user.

 <box type="warning" seamless>